panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 A function is a reusable block of code that accepts arguments and returns a computed value.

 A *pure function* always returns the same value given the same arguments and produces no side-effects.

-Let's see in more details what are pure functions and why they are useful.
+Let's see in more detail what are pure functions and why they are useful.

 ## 1. Pure functions